 Street Division holds a race for both street legal bare rubber and studded tires.
-Pro Street Division holds a race for ice-specific studded tires.
+Pro Street Division holds a race for winter rally tires and ice-specific studded tires.
 And the Competition Division holds a race for bare rubber, studded tires, and also has a third tire class, affectionately known as Cheaters.
 Cheater tires are worn out radial tires with 1 1/2″ sharpened bolts in the tread.

 A lot of families, couples and friends share the same vehicles, so most of the time, the tire classes are split by women and men.
 This allows us to have up to 2 women and 2 men per vehicle competing.

 So, this means Our Gang holds 14 races every race weekend:

 - Women’s Street Bare Rubber